Caliper-Corporation/TsmAPIsExamples/README.md

 TransModeler offers a comprehensive set of flexible and powerful APIs that enable users to:
 - Extend the user interface,
 - Customize models,
-- Integrate new signal optimization algorithms and congestion mitigation strategies, and incorporate cutting-edge ITS and CAV technologies.
+- Integrate new signal optimization algorithms and congestion mitigation strategies, and
+- Incorporate cutting-edge ITS and CAV technologies.

 For ITS system integrators, hardware system manufacturers, and automakers, the APIs allow TransModeler to serve as:
 - A powerful real-time simulation engine for AI applications,